 Key Ingredients for Italian Pot Roast Recipe Bolognese Sauce

 To create a truly tender pot roast Italian style, it really begins with the base sauce.
-This sauce is almost like a bolognese because the meat braises in the sauce for hours until the beef just falls completely apart.
+This sauce is almost like a bolognese because the meat braises in the sauce for hours until the beef just falls completely apart, very similar to these Pomegranate Braised Short Ribs.
 The key ingredients for this Bolognese sauce are:

 - Red Wine